 JPG and GeoTIFF browse files provide an overview of the data.
 The files come in two resolutions, 200 m for TIFF and 500 m for the JPG files.
 In addition, there is an auxiliary file, .jpg.aux.xml, which provides projection information.

 Figure 8.
-Sample browse.jpg file for the dates 01 December 18 to 30 November 2019
+Sample browse.jpg Image for the period covering 01 September 2019 to 30 November 2019.

 1.2 File Information

 1.2.1 Format